minifiemj/accessibletablesR/README.md

 If the gridlines are not desired in the final workbook, set gridlines = “No”.

-Automatic column widths can be a bit hit and miss.
+Automatic column widths can be a bit hit or miss.
 The default position of the creatingtables function is to allow openxlsx to automatically determine the column widths.
 The user can instead use the maximum number of characters in a column by setting columnwidths = “characters”.